JetBrains/lets-plot-kotlin/README.md

 <a id="jvm"></a>
 ### Lets-Plot in JVM-based application

-Besides Jupyter notebooks, Lets-Plot library and Kotlin API enables embedding plots into a JVM-based application.
+Apart from Jupyter notebooks, Lets-Plot library and Kotlin API enables embedding plots into a JVM-based application.

 See [README_DEV.md](https://github.com/JetBrains/lets-plot-kotlin/blob/master/README_DEV.md) to learn more about creating plots in a JVM environment.